Protocol for Reporting Concerns Related to the Just Employment Policy

 - in cases in which the report has come from someone other than the contract employee who may be subject to a violation of the JEP (for example, a student or other person who makes a report on a contract employee’s behalf):

-- seeks information that will allow the Director to contact the contract employee directly and make contact if possible;
+- seeks information that will allow the chair to contact the contract employee directly and make contact if possible;

 - informs the source of the report, and the contract employee if contacted, that the University will endeavor to keep the reporter’s identity confidential to the extent possible during the process of reviewing the report; and